aruth2/LattiKEM/src/Core/Readme.md

 The crystal module also contains numerous methods for creating and manipulating crystals.
 A full listing of the functions of the crystal module is below:

-# TODO Organize and add comments to these functions

 ```
 void crys_allocate(crystal *crys);
 void crys_free(crystal *crys);